Capital Improvement Fund

 The Campaign for David & Margaret, our capital campaign launched in 2015.
 We are happy to report, the first and second phases, building the Cedar Springs Apartments and the Youth Workforce Training Center, have been completed and are changing the lives of foster youth aging out of care every day!
 Many of you made that possible.
 Thank you!

-We are now entering into the third phase of the campaign which includes creating a transitional youth center and much needed residential cottage renovations.
-An estimated $3.9 million remains to be secured.
+We are now entering into the next phase of the campaign which includes creating a transitional youth center and much needed residential cottage renovations.
 Our goal for 2018 is to raise $750,000 to be able to begin the projects listed below:

 We invite you to join other like minded members of our community and change the lives of foster youth.
 You will be be helping them create a better future for themselves and for our community.